 - Washrooms: The facility has washrooms available in the building, and players should be made aware of the locations and encouraged to use them before practices/games begin.
 Also, due to soccer being both an outdoor and a contact sport, the importance of washing hands regularly should be emphasised.

 - Lighting: Appropriate lighting is necessary to ensure the safety of the players, and the lights can be turned on between the hours of 4:00pm-10:00pm.
 The light switches are located on the outside of the building and do not require a key.

 - Hanging on the goals: The goalposts are not designed to support human weight, and could fall over and cause serious injury, so there should no hanging on the cross bar of goals at any time.

 - Use the gates: Nobody should be jumping over the fence to enter or exit the facility, and should be using the nearest gate to do so.

 - Meeting point: Coaches or managers should designate a time and point of meeting for all practices and games.
 This is especially necessary at away games and unfamiliar venues.

 - Turf & Grass footwear: Depending on the surface being used, players must wear the appropriate footwear.
 Turf footwear does not offer the same benefits on grass, and could cause injuries to both the person wearing them as well as other players.

 - Clothing: The variation of weather can be fairly extreme, and appropriate clothing is necessary when playing outdoors.
-Clothing such as long sleeves and gloves in the cold, and lighter clothing in the heat are strongly encouraged.
+Clothing such as long sleeves, multiple layers and gloves in the cold, and lighter clothing in the heat are strongly encouraged.

 - Jewelry & Watches: Players should not be wearing watches or any hard material bracelets on their wrists, as this can cause injuries to both the person wearing them as well as other players.
 Likewise, no necklaces or hanging earrings should be worn during practices, and no jewelry is allowed whatsoever in the games.